craffael/lehrfempp/doc/doxygen/pages/quick_reference_geometry.md

 ### JacobianInverseGramian {#jacobian_inverse_gramian}

 The method `lf::geometry::Geometry::JacobianInverseGramian` computes the inverse of the JacobianInverseGramian matrix for each point in `points`.
-Details can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{rem:jti} and the [method docs](@ref lf::geometry::Geometry::JacobianInverseGramian).
+Details can be found in the @lref_link{rem:jti} and the [method docs](@ref lf::geometry::Geometry::JacobianInverseGramian).
 Similarly to [Geometry::Jacobian](@ref lf::geometry::Geometry::Jacobian) it also returns a horizontally stacked matrix.
 Individual matrices can be accessed using `Eigen` block.

 ```cpp
 // Compute the inverse of the Jacobian matrix for each point in points